-The PMBOK Guide got rewritten from scratch in 2021.
-If you cracked open PMBOK 6 (~700 pages of process groups, inputs, tools, techniques, outputs) and then opened PMBOK 7 (~250 pages of principles, performance domains, and value delivery), you’d be forgiven for thinking you were reading different books about different disciplines.
+The PMBOK Guide was rewritten from scratch in 2021.
+PMBOK 6 had about 700 pages.
+It covered process groups, inputs, tools, techniques, and outputs.
+PMBOK 7 has about 250 pages.
+It covers principles, performance domains, and value delivery.
+They look like two books about two different fields.

-For PMP candidates, the important question isn’t “is the new book better?”
-It’s: what do I actually need to know for the exam?
+For PMP candidates, the question is not “is the new book better?”
+It is: what do I need to know for the exam?

 The short answer